 Programs are identified by their windows class name since their title bar is often changing according to the files loaded.

 Please note that when you minimize the program or quit it that this power scheme will no longer be enforced.
-Also the temperature protection and the inactive user options when enabled are able to enforce the power saver scheme when their conditions require so.
+Also the temperature protection, idle and battery options when enabled are able to enforce the lowest power saver scheme when their conditions require so.

 In the Edit Hidden Settings tab you are now able to change all the settings of all the power schemes, even the settings that are normally hidden.
 Make sure you know what you are doing when changing hidden settings!
 GiMeSpace is not responsible for any trouble you might experience by changing these settings.

-Download GiMeSpace Power Control Pro v2.0.1 and try for maximum 30 days for free without paying:
+Download GiMeSpace Power Control Pro v2.1.1 and try for maximum 30 days for free without paying:

 Buy now for only 40AUD (~25USD)